Andrew-Basem/Simulink-Viewer/Readme.md

 The Simulink Viewer software is based on the Maven project structure and will consist of two main components: a Simulink MDL file parser and a Java-based GUI.
 The parser will be responsible for reading the MDL file and extracting the model information, including the block diagram, parameters, and connections.
 The GUI will provide a user-friendly interface for displaying the model and enabling user interaction.

-All resources, including .mdl files and photos, are located in the simulink\simulink\src\main\resources folder.
+All resources, including .mdl files and photos, are located in the simulink\src\main\resources folder.
-Maven dependencies are in pom.xml
+Maven dependencies are in simulink\pom.xml

 ## Usage